 What makes me unique?

 Not in any business or marketing sense.
 At your core, what sets you apart from the people around you?
-Maybe you’ve got a killer stir fry recipe or you can play chopsticks on the piano.
+Maybe you’ve got a killer stir fry recipe or you can solve a rubik’s cube in 20 seconds or less.
 What is something you do that nobody else you know does?

 What is my vision for my personal brand?